Financial Market & Corporate Outcomes (FMCO)

 • HAMMAMI Helmi, Disclosure, Cash Flows, Financial Communication, IFRS, Accounting Education

-• LE GRAND Francois, research group leader Macroeconomics, Theory and computation, Economics of Risk, Ineq Heterogeneity, Economics of risk Associate researcher at the IRME Chair (ETH Zurich)
+• LE GRAND Francois, research group leader Macroeconomics, Theory and computation in macroeconomics, Economics of Risk, Household finance

 Associate Professors